AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 Now it's time to talk about testing.
 Testing is an essential activity whenever we write code using agile methodologies and is about raising the confidence that the code we write does what it is supposed to do.

 Testing is a central concept in the field of Software Engineering.
 Although this book is not about writing large software artifacts, we _do_ write source code.
 And making sure that this code can be tested in an automatic fashion significantly improves the quality of our work.
 More importantly, most code is read far more often than it is written.
 Testing helps us produce maintainable and adaptable code.
 Throughout this book, we will improve our codebase.
-It is therefore very important to make sure that our improvements do not break existing functionality.
+It is therefore very important to make sure that our improvements do not break existing functionalities.

 For example, above we defined a perceptron, and we informally tested it in a playground.
 This informal test cost us a few keystrokes and a little bit of time.
 What if we can automatically repeat this test each time we modify our definition of perceptron?
 This is exactly what _unit testing_ is all about.